jonnygrealish64/fundamentals-of-data-analysis/README.md

 Pie charts are used to display a single series of data points, where each value in the series is represented as a wedge (or slice of the pie) with each value shown as a percentage of the entire pie chart.
 Matplotlib offers a pie() function that generates a pie chart that represents the data given inside an array.
 Each value inside the array represents a slice in the pie chart, where the first slice begins from the x-axis and remaining data moves in an anti-clockwise direction.
-The size of each slice is calculated by comparing the slice with the total values, via foodies / sum(foodies).
+The size of each slice is calculated by comparing the slice with the total values, via foodies / sum(foodies)

 Each parameter used in constructing a pie chart are outlined below, and all aspects assembled together in the Jupyter notebook, pyplot.ipynb: